yuri-panchul/tt08-adder-with-flow-control/docs/info.md

 ### fcb_2_single_half_perf_no_comb_path

-This solution has no combinational path at all, but cannot sustain a back-to-back stream of data.
+This flow-controlled register has no combinational path at all, but cannot sustain a back-to-back stream of data.
 However, it requires fewer gates than *fcb_4_wrapped_2_deep_fifo* or *fcb_5_double_buffer_from_dally_harting*.